 Extreme flooding of the Boyne River in 2013 caused Lake Awoonga to overflow and, in combination with flows from the Calliope River, will almost certainly have resulted in mortality of corals within the Harbour (Thompson et al. 2015, Jones et al. 2015).
-Monitoring of salinity within the Mid Harbour reporting zone by Vision Environment (2013a & b) confirmed modelling results (Jones et al. 2015) indicating the presence of water with salinity levels well below the threshold of 22 PSU, lethal to Acropora corals (Berkelmans et al. 2004), for a period of 3 days.
+Monitoring of salinity within the Mid Harbour reporting zone by Vision Environment (2013a & b) confirmed modelling results (Jones et al. 2015)

+indicating the presence of water with salinity levels well below the threshold of 22 PSU, lethal to Acropora corals (Berkelmans et al. 2004), for a period of 3 days.

 It is important not to over-interpret the minor changes in coral cover observed since 2015.
 All sampling incurs some degree of sampling error.
 The use of fixed transects does minimise this error, however some variability in estimates should be expected.
 Of note is that large erect species of macroalgae, can overtop corals excluding them from observation.
-High and variable cover of macroalgae are likely to contribute to small variations in coral cover but also an overall underestimation of coral cover.
+High and variable cover of macroalgae is likely to have contributed to small variations in coral cover but also an overall underestimation of coral cover.

 Within the Mid Harbour coral cover remains very low (Figure 5b).
-Rat Island's trend of increase from 2016 to 2021 was interrupted with coral cover declining slightly in 2022 and 2023 as high cover of macroalgae persist (Figure 6).
+Rat Island's trend of increase from 2016 to 2021 was interrupted with coral cover declining from 2021 to 2024.
+There was a concomitant increase in macroalgae which has persisted in 2024 (Figure 6).
 At both Facing Island and Farmers Reef coral cover has been variable with no trends evident.
 Corals remain very rare at Manning Reef where cover is limited to the few corals that have recruited in recent years (Figure 6).